 10. Neutral Outfit + One Statement Piece (Controlled Focus)

-The strongest outfits always have a focal point.
+The strongest outfits always have a clear focal point.

 Formula: